 It’s always at the forefront of our minds, isn’t it….where are we going to live?
 Many overseas duty stations do have on post housing, but many times you are faced with finding housing on the economy, or off post.
 This experience can be as stressful as you can imagine it, but with keeping these tips in mind, you can make the search less daunting.

 Please keep in mind that my tips are relevant to the Chievres Air Base/SHAPE area, but some of these tips can be applied to many overseas locations.
 You will find housing offices on post that will assist you in your search and also help in negotiating your lease.
 I am also expressing my opinions and how I approached our own housing search.
 Keep in mind there is some on post housing (SHAPE Village) and also government leased housing off post.
 You are authorized a number of bedrooms by the number of dependents you have and the wait time can be one to six months.
-All government leased housing off-post is enlisted only but SHAPE Village does allow officers.
+All government leased housing off-post is enlisted only but SHAPE Village does allow officers (edited, not sure what 2015 rules are).

 - Take a look at your household goods and do an honest assessment of want you want to take overseas.
 If you are pushing the top limit of your weight allowance, you will most likely not have room for all your stuff, so plan to put some things in storage.
 Top suspects for storage include excessive outdoor furniture and equipment such as riding mowers and 110 volt appliances, especially your washer and dryer.
 Since you can also use basic loaner furniture overseas, keep that in mind.
 They have things such as nightstands, beds (twins and doubles), wardrobes (because European houses do not have closets), dining room tables and chairs, couches, easy chairs and coffee tables.
 SHAPE does not have a wide range of things to pick from, just the basics above.
 Recently, due to budget cuts, you are only allowed to keep these loaner items (except for the wall lockers) until your own household goods come in.
 You may be able to write a letter to apply for an exception to the policy.
 I just want to make you aware of it, as many folks have been contacted to return their items!